SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

                 naturalCount = "millions and millions of"
         }
     --> println("There are \(naturalCount) \(countedThings).")
-    <<< There are millions and millions of stars in the Milky Way.
+    <// There are millions and millions of stars in the Milky Way.
-    /// prints "There are millions and millions of stars in the Milky Way."

 ..
 TODO: remove the initializer for naturalCount once we can declare unitialized variables in the REPL.
 ..
 TODO: Add a description for this example.